jamesAlhassan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 0-memset.c script - a function that fills memory with a constant byte.

 1-memcpy.c script - a function that copies memory area.

+2-strchr.c script -  a function that locates a character in a string.